 The evaluator is working to make a custody determination in the best interests of the child.
 He or she fully understands the stress that the assessment process can cause the parents and anticipates that the parties will be somewhat anxious.
 By following some basic guidelines, stress levels can be reduced.
 When parents remain calm and focused, the evaluator gets a true picture of each party’s parenting style.
 As a parent, here’s what you should keep in mind during the evaluation process:

-• Give the evaluator advance notice when you plan to provide a list of teachers or individuals who you believe should be included in the evaluator’s assessment
+• Give the evaluator advance notice when you plan to provide a list of teachers or individuals whom you believe should be included in the evaluator’s assessment

-• Help your children understand what to expect at the evaluator’s interview of them, but do not coach the children on any answers they should give to the evaluator
+• Help your children understand what to expect at the evaluator’s interview with them, but do not coach the children on any answers they should give to the evaluator

 • Respond promptly and calmly to the evaluator’s requests, including requests for additional testing, documentation, or payment